 [It also follows that the only way to declare a subtype of e.g. Real is to use the extends mechanism.]

 The definitions use RealType, IntegerType, BooleanType, StringType, EnumType as mnemonics corresponding to machine representations.
+These are called the primitive types.

 4.8.1 Real Type

 The following is the predefined Real type: